cbe/timewarrior-recap/README.md

 An extension for [`timewarrior`](https://timewarrior.net/) that helps summarizing work hours/minutes spend on specific tags.

+## Installation

+Either [build](#buildingdeveloping) the extension yourself or download `recap.js` from the latest [release](https://github.com/cbe/timewarrior-recap/releases) and move it to `~/.timewarrior/extensions`.
+The script needs the executable permission bit.

 ## Usage

 ```sh
 timew [report] recap [<range>] [<tag>...]
 ```

-ℹ️: This assumes that you installed this extension as `recap.js` (or just `recap`) in the extensions directory, which is usually `~/.timewarrior/extensions`.
+ℹ️ This assumes that you installed this extension as `recap.js` (or just `recap`) in the extensions directory, which is usually `~/.timewarrior/extensions`.

 ### Example